Specialties, Services & Treatment Approaches

 Trauma

 Traumatic experiences are deeply distressing events that are highly subjective.
 Experiencing trauma or repeated traumatic events can alter the structure of individuals’ brains and nervous systems to keep them safe during life threatening or terrifying events.
 While some of these brain changes can be protective for individuals during a traumatic experience, they can contribute to unwanted physical, emotional and cognitive symptoms well after the trauma has ended.
 Post-traumatic stress symptoms can result from childhood sexual, physical, or emotional abuse, intimate partner violence, medical trauma, systemic racism, discrimination, exposure to community violence, or exploitation, among other difficult experiences.
 Healing from trauma takes time, trust, and a strong therapeutic relationship.
 I am trained in Trauma-Focused Cognitive Behavioral Therapy and EMDR and utilize components of other evidence-based treatments when working with individuals who have experienced trauma.
-I am working toward EMDR certification and expect to be certified through EMDRIA in June, 2024.
+I am also an EMDR certified clinician, which involves advanced training and practice of EMDR.

 Relationship Concerns